TimBiden/tutorials/Tutorials/Specific Abilities.md

-# Good things to know for writing code:
+# Specific Abilities for Writing Code:

 ## Typing Lessons and Practice<br>